 Hollywood Rat Rod

 This ’31 Ford has a very industrial look that makes it unique as a car and as a work of art.
 It may look like a 1931 Ford but is composed mostly of alien parts.
 In fact, the parts list is more like the one in Johnny Cash’s song, “One Piece at a Time.”
+Nevertheless, it is auto art in motion.

 This Hollywood Rat Rod is cobbled together using a 275 hp 1952 Ford Diamond Rio tractor motor (with a crazy 1600 foot-pounds of torque), old Hollywood municipal light poles as frame rails, and the tips of steel-toed boots as air scoops.
-Lots of other non-automotive parts have gone into this rat rod, including fence post wishbones, Helm joints from a Lear jet, and a World War II hand grenade gearshift knob.
+Many other non-automotive parts have gone into this rat rod, including fence post wishbones, Helm joints from a Lear jet, and a World War II hand grenade gearshift knob.

 A Car That Attracts Awe and Admiration